List of Saskatchewan municipal roads (600–699): SK 616

 Highway 616 runs from Highway 13 near Forget to Highway 1 near Grenfell.
-It is about 84 km long.
+It has a 5.6 km long concurrency with Highway 48 near Peebles.
+The highway is about 84 km long.

 SK 617

 Highway 617 runs from Highway 22 near Endeavour to Highway 15 near Fairlight.
 It is about 56 km long.

 SK 618

 Highway 618 runs from Highway 10 south to Highway 22.
 It is about 19 km long.

 SK 619

 Highway 619 runs from Highway 48 near Kendal to Highway 10 / Highway 22 near Balcarres.
 Highway 619 is concurrent with Highway 1 for 2 km near Indian Head, and later concurrent with Highway 56 for 26 km.
 The highway provides access to Katepwa Lake of the Fishing Lakes.
 It is about 78 km long.

 SK 620

-Highway 620 runs from Highway 33 at Sedley to Highway 10 near McLean.
+Highway 620 runs from Highway 33 at Sedley north to Highway 10 between Balgonie and Edgeley.
+It intersects Highways 48 and 1, runs through McLean as Main Street, and crosses Echo Creek.
 It is about 51 km long.

 SK 621

 Highway 621 is in two separate segments.
 The southern segment runs from Highway 13 to Highway 306 near Lewvan, and the northern segment runs from Highway 33 near Lajord to Highway 48.
 The southern segment is about 44 km long and the northern segment is about 18 km in length.

 The southern segment has a 2 km concurrency with Highway 39 near Yellow Grass.